ec429/fc-aviation/README.md

   - Seaplane.
 Floatplanes and flying-boats can operate from the Seaplane Tender (also the Light Aircraft Carrier).
   - Glider.
 See airlanding-assault rules above.
 Note that Gliders cannot land in Mountains, Forests or Jungles.
   - Missile.
 Like Carrier-borne, except that the unit is destroyed after attacking.
 * Instead of providing vision, Buoys act as airbases for Seaplanes, allowing them to refuel on long overwater missions (but don't prevent stack death).
+They can only be built on coastlines (cardinally adjacent to land).
 * Sea units can't attack at all; they're all support vessels.
   - An Aircraft Carrier unit, for example, represents a CVBG (Carrier Battle Group) — while there are many gun-toting warships escorting the carrier, they're all too _busy_ escorting the carrier to run off and shoot someone else's ships.
 And no carrier Admiral is going to initiate a surface gun-range engagement with an enemy CVBG (unless he _wants_ to end his career).
   - The exception is the Submersible, which has a CR 9 torpedo attack.
 Preventing subs from harassing your shipping is the main purpose of blimps (and to a lesser extent flying-boats).